Close

 How do we work?

-The working group is made up of young indigenous people with university studies, all of them were born in the municipality of San José Poaquil, aged between 21 and 30 years.
-Around half of them work in the area of information and communication technologies.
-Some were participants in the DASSO Project (Data and Drones for Sustainable Agriculture) in which they have used images and video captured by drones to monitor the state of forests and agricultural plots.
+The working group was made up of young indigenous people with university studies, all of them were born in the municipality of San José Poaquil, aged between 21 and 30 years.
+Around half of them working in the information and communication technologies area.
+Some were participants in the DASSO Project (Data and Drones for Sustainable Agriculture) in which they had used images and video captured by drones to monitor the state of forests and agricultural plots.

 By carrying out a series of preparatory activities, the plan was designed to cover 3 main areas, namely:

-This plan constitutes one of the pillars of the Open Cities Guatemala Project, since it aims to prepare the project participants for their involvement in activities for the collection of geographic information, mapping, spatial data management and its use to address the problem posed.
+This plan constituted one of the pillars of the Open Cities Guatemala Project, since it prepared the project participants for their involvement in activities for the collection of geographic information, mapping, spatial data management and its use to address the problem posed.
 The plan was formulated by the Geotecnológica team -the local implementing partner- and subsequently presented, discussed and approved jointly with the local counterparts of San José Poaquil, as well as with representatives of the MDE Project.

-With the implementation of the Plan for Strengthening Capacities on Open Mapping in the municipality of San José Poaquil, the aim is to create a community of people with skills and competencies in open mapping techniques and technologies that can generate and manage geographic information on their territory, which allows them to improve their capacities to manage and conserve the community forest of the municipality as well as to formulate, manage and implement other local initiatives related to sustainable development, risk management or any issue of local interest that is related to the characterization of their territory.
+With the implementation of the Plan for Strengthening Capacities on Open Mapping in the municipality of San José Poaquil, A community of people with skills and competencies in open mapping techniques and technologies was created, a community that can generate and manage geographic information about their territory, which allows them to improve their capacities to manage and conserve the community forest of the municipality as well as to formulate, manage and implement other local initiatives related to sustainable development, risk management or any issue of local interest that is related to the characterization of their territory.